-It’s Still a Highly Regulated Industry
+CBD Startups Operate In a Highly Regulated Industry

 CBD products are believed to have beneficial effects on various illnesses, from insomnia and anxiety to epilepsy.
 They come in pills and gummies, creams, teas, coffees, or tinctures.

-They also have various routes of administration: they can be swallowed, applied under the tongue (sublingual) or on the inside of the cheek; they can be inhaled; they can be applied topically on the skin.
+They also have various routes of administration: they can be swallowed, applied under the tongue (sublingual) or on the inside of the cheek; they can be inhaled; or they can be applied topically on the skin.